peterhinch/micropython-font-to-py/README.md

 over size.
 Hence they will be "pretty printed" with the large bytes objects split over multiple lines for readability.

-The bytes object for the font will store the character width in byte 0 and the advance in byte 1.
-This will be transparent to the device driver, the pointer returned by ``get_ch`` will be to the raw font data.
-This implies that the width will be restricted to 256 pixels: huge in the context of realistic hardware.
+The ``get_ch`` method will determine the character width from the difference between current and next index values and the font's vertical size: it does not require explicit storage.

 This general approach has been tested on a Pyboard connected to LCD hardware having an onboard frame buffer.
 The visual performance is good.